-California: CA Labor Code Section 2802 indemnifies employees from any expenses incurred as part of their job responsibilities.
+California: CA Labor Code Section 2802 indemnifies employees against expenses incurred in the course of their employment.
 This includes all expenses related to the business use of a personal vehicle.

-Massachusetts: MA regulation 454 CMR 27.04(4d) requires employers to reimburse all expenses incurred by employees for work.
-As with California and Illinois, employers operating in this state must cover all expenses related to using a personal vehicle for work.
+Massachusetts: MA regulation 454 CMR 27.04(4d) requires employers to reimburse all expenses incurred by employees in the course of their work.
+As in California and Illinois, employers operating in this state must cover all expenses incurred while using a personal vehicle for work.

 California's mileage reimbursement law is also known as an expense indemnification law.
 An expense indemnification law is designed to ensure two things: